Dear Educators, Parents & Friends,

 Once upon a time, we shared bonded and taught through storytelling.
 Engaging and educating children full-time with stories has been my passion for over thirty years.
 Now, with all things social postponed until the danger of catching Covid-19 subsides, I’m offering for your school community, live online well-told tales with curricular based learning activities.

 I am prepared to help teachers meet educational goals with live online storytelling story-making.
 Based on successful programs given at hundreds of schools over the years, please join us on ZOOM for an enchanting educational storytelling experience.
-Ask for a program tailored to your students, interests and curriculum.
+Ask for a program tailored to your students, interests, and curriculum.

 How “Teaching by Tales Online” Works

-and the topic you'd like to have covered.
-I'll tailor a live online line performance/workshop for your class or grade.
+and the topic you'd like.
+I'll tailor a live online performance/workshop for your class or grade.

 Teaching by Tales -

 A “hands-on” storytelling experience encouraging children to listen, comprehend, retell, and to begin writing.
 They turn their fingers and faces into story characters helping to tell the fables.
 This kinetic connection increases understanding and fun.

 Children are guided in an online class workshop to draw Beginning/End pictures.